bibek12345/DIPC/CloudWorkshop_DIPC_200.md

 ![](images/200/image200_42p.png)

 5. Click on “Commit” icon to insert the row into the DB (fifth icon from left to right on the icon bar; green checkmark on top of a disk).
 6. Verify the insert in the target.
-Go to SQL developer and expand target database connection “WS - SALES_TGT ” connection and its tables.
+Go to SQL developer and expand target database connection “WS - SALES_TRG ” connection and its tables.

 ![](images/200/image200_43p.png)